Can Pineapple Really Change the Taste of Semen?

 "Drinking juice and eating fresh fruits is at least anecdotally connected to semen that has a milder flavor," she said.
 "Pineapple and papaya are referenced a lot; the latter has an ingredient called papain which helps break down protein."

-Pineapple and other fruits, especially acidic ones, may slightly manipulate the alkalinity of the semen to make it less bitter tasting.
+Pineapple and other fruits, especially acidic ones, may slightly manipulate the alkalinity of the semen to affect the taste.

 For his part, Loktionov recommended going for a Mediterranean diet, skipping saturated fats and preservatives in favor of legumes, fruits and whole grains.
 The omega-3 fatty acids found in fish can be particularly positive on bodily fluid flavor, he noted.